thomas-shares/mqtt-kat/thoughts.md

 In this file will go my thoughts and ramblings about this project and what I have done and what I might do next.

+## 20190120

+I just ran a test of 10000 publish message against mosquitto while being subscribed to each of the possible topics the client sends on (Spec generates the topics to subscribe on and these will be used to publish on).
+This all worked fine with out any problems.
+I can't replicate this yet on my own broker... that would be the next step.

 ## 20190117

 https://clojure.github.io/test.check/generator-examples.html